troclaux/notes/aws.md

 - options to manage aws
   - aws management console
   - AWS Command Line Interface (CLI)
-  - AWS Software Developer Kit (SDK): allows the access and management of aws services programmatically
+  - AWS Software Developer Kit (SDK): allows developers to interact with aws services using programming languages
+    - allows the access and management of aws services programmatically
+    - supports python, java, javascript, .NET, ruby, golang, etc
     - Used whenever you want to call APIs

 - reliability: ability to recover from failures and maintain availability